-ACTION SITUATION Fences, warning signs, or other security Where humans or animals have access to or site control precautions. the release.
+ACTION SITUATION Fences, warning signs, or other security or site control precautions.
+Where humans or animals have access to the release.
 Drainage controls Where precipitation or runoff from other sources may enter the release area.
-Stabilization of berms, dikes or Where needed to maintain the integrity impoundments of the structures.
+Stabilization of berms, dikes or impoundments Where needed to maintain the integrity of the structures.
 Capping of contaminated soils or sludge Where needed to reduce the spread of hazardous substances into soil, groundwater or air.
 Using chemicals or other materials to Where use of such chemicals will reduce

-ACTION SITUATION

-retard spread of its effects. the spread of re-release or to mitigate.

-Removal of contaminated soils from Where removal will reduce the spread of

-drainage or other areas contamination

-Removal of bulk containers that hold Where it will reduce the likelihood of

-hazardous substances spillage, leakage, exposure to humans,

-animals or food chain, or fire or

-explosion

-Provision of alternative water supply Where it will reduce the likelihood of

-exposure of humans or animals to

-contaminated water
+SITUATION the spread of re-release or to mitigate.
+Where removal will reduce the spread of contamination Where it will reduce the likelihood of spillage, leakage, exposure to humans, animals or food chain, or fire or explosion Where it will reduce the likelihood of exposure of humans or animals to contaminated water